Is it OK to Travel to Japan During Golden Week?

 • Golden Week 2023: for the moment, there are no special days for Golden Week in 2023.

-• Golden Week 2024: since May 5 falls on a Sunday, the next available day that is not already a holiday will be transformed in a compensation holiday, so May 6 will be also a holiday.
+• Golden Week 2024: since May 5 falls on a Sunday, the next available day that is not already a holiday will be transformed into a compensation holiday, so May 6 will be also a holiday.

-• Golden Week 2025: since May 4 falls on a Sunday, the next available day that is not already a holiday will be transformed in a compensation holiday, so May 6 will be also a holiday.
+• Golden Week 2025: since May 4 falls on a Sunday, the next available day that is not already a holiday will be transformed into a compensation holiday, so May 6 will be also a holiday.

 These dates can change at any time because the government of Japan can add a special day if needed, so make sure you check the latest information on the official website before traveling.

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *